Bani Yadav

-Dr. Bani Yadav (born 7 September 1971) is an Indian rally driver, motorsports promoter and social rights supporter.
+Dr. Bani Mathur Yadav (born 7 September 1971) is an Indian rally driver, motorsports promoter and social rights supporter.
 Yadav was the only woman in India to win most of the major Cross Country Rally Titles in the national women's category.

 Early life and career

+Dr. Bani Mathur Yadav was born in Lucknow and raised in Delhi and is a direct descendant of Lala KanjiMal Mathur, the Jagirdar of Madanpur in present-day Ferozabad district, Uttar Pradesh.
+The Mathur family constituted the erstwhile ruling and landed family of Madanpur.

+Her paternal grandfather, Raghubir Sahai Mathur, was among the first Chief Engineers of the Municipal Corporation of the erstwhile United Provinces, later Uttar Pradesh.
+Her maternal grandfather, Hari Narayan Mathur, served as the first Transport Commissioner of the United Provinces following Indian independence.

-Yadav was born in Lucknow and raised in Delhi.
-Her first experience with racing was at age 13, inspiring her to compete for the first time in the 2013 Jaipur Speed Sprint at the age of 43.
+Yadav was brought up in Delhi and attended Army Public School, Dhaula Kuan.
+She graduated in Geography from the University of Delhi and later obtained a diploma in Advertising and Public Relations.
+Her interest in automobiles began at an early age, and she first drove a vehicle at the age of thirteen.
+She later married her high school friend, Suresh Yadav.Her first experience with racing was at age 13, inspiring her to compete for the first time in the 2013 Jaipur Speed Sprint at the age of 43.
 She finished at second place.

 Yadav was the fastest woman driver in the 2015 Asia-Pacific Rally Championship.
 Yadav participates in events for women's empowerment, endorsing equal rights and gender equality.

 Bani was the National Autocross Champion-Woman in 2018 and 2019.
 She is the first woman from India to drive Formula 4 cars outside of India at the Abu Dhabi Yas Marina Circuit.
 She is the only woman in India to have been awarded a doctorate in motorsports.

 A photo of Yadav's vehicle during a race.

 Yadav suffered from a dehabilitating spine injury in October 2013.
 Her recovery involved two back surgeries and took six months.
 She returned to racing afterwards.